 What are the symptoms of Covid-19?

 The CDC provides the following information about the symptoms of COVID-19:

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.

 - Shortness of breath or difficulty breathing

 - Congestion or runny nose

 This list does not include all possible symptoms.
 The CDC will continue to update this list as more is learned about COVID-19.
 Please consult your primary care provider for any other symptoms that are severe or concerning to you.

 Please note that older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.

 How can I protect myself and others?

-Wash your hands with soap and water for 20 seconds, and avoid touching your face.
-Practice social distancing (stay 6 feet from others.)
-Stay home if you are sick, so you don’t share your germs with others.
+Wear a mask, stay six feet apart, and avoid crowds—even if you’ve been vaccinated.
+Wash your hands with soap and water for 20 seconds and avoid touching your face.
+Stay home if you are sick!
+Don’t share your germs with others!